robertpuccinelli/robertpuccinelli.github.io/_posts/2019-09-03-3d-printer-recommendations.markdown

   * Walk you through how to generate G-code and what settings work well for the Ender 3
   * Teach how to correctly level a bed and setup a print
   * Teach how to fix problems you might run into when printing
-  * Discuss different types of filaments
+  * Discuss different types of filaments and how to find the right profile for your material
   * Discuss simple upgrades that you can make to your system now
-* **Upgrading your firmware** to give you safety features such as thermal runaway protection and allow you to add upgrades
+* **Upgrading your firmware and tuning the system** to give you safety features such as thermal runaway protection and allow you to add upgrades on your own.
+Tuning
+* **Install silent mainboard** to quiet down the motors and upgrade the firmware.

 If you are interested, visit the <a href="#services">Services</a> section down below.